 There’s a leafy superhero in your backyard.
 How much do you know about the power of trees?

-I agree that we must act to save our oceans before it's too late.
+I agree that we must act now to save our ocean before it's too late.
 It's time to stop the high seas from being plundered without regulation.
-We need a strong treaty that will hold all nations accountable for protecting these ocean waters that make up almost half of our planet's surface.
-I'm adding my voice to The Nature Conservancy's call for action at the United Nations to protect the high seas from unsustainable fishing and commercial abuses.
+It is imperative for global leaders to back a new legally binding United Nations treaty to safeguard marine life and stop unlimited exploitation in our vulnerable high seas.
+A strong international agreement will hold all nations accountable for protecting these waters that make up almost half of our planet's surface.
+I'm adding my voice to The Nature Conservancy's call for action at the United Nations Convention on the Law of the Sea to protect our ocean from unsustainable fishing and other abuses.